 Week 11: Privacy, Security, and Censorship – 12/1

 Who is watching our online activities?
-How do you protect a source in the 21st Century?
 Who gets to access to all of this mass intelligence, and what does the ability to survey everything all the time mean both practically and ethically for journalism?
-In this lecture we will talk about who is watching and how, and how to create a security plan using threat modeling.
+In this lecture we cover both the basics of digital security, and methods to deal with specific journalistic situations — anonymous sources, handling leaks, border crossings, and so on.

 - CPJ journalist security guide section 3, Information Security